DGMF01/hello-world/README.md

 # hello-world
 a brief introduction to a dynamic fast learner
-I am interested in bioinformatics, biochemistry, genetics, genomics, data science, python development and IT.
+I am interested in bioinformatics, biochemistry, genetics, genomics, data science, python development and IoT.